Cheap Auto Insurance in Montana 2025 (Save Big With These 10 Companies!)

 You might be wondering about what kind of coverage you need and the answer to that question is sort of a complicated one.
 But let’s start with the basics: Montana requires every driver to have auto insurance.
 But how much auto insurance is required?

-We’ve partnered with the Insurance Information Institute, Nolo.com, the National Association of Insurance Commissioners and Census.gov to bring you the following information.
+We’ve partnered with the Insurance Information Institute, Nolo.com, the National Association of Insurance Commissioners, and Census.gov to bring you the following information.

-According to the Hartford, the most common vehicles on Montana’s roads are big pickups like Chevy Silverado 1500s and beyond with the Z71 package, which fully equips the vehicle to go off-road.
+According to Hartford, the most common vehicles on Montana’s roads are big pickups like Chevy Silverado 1500s and beyond with the Z71 package, which fully equips the vehicle to go off-road.

-After all, Montana residents are known for having jobs that entail farming, ranching and really anything that has to do with the outdoors.
+After all, Montana residents are known for having jobs that entail farming, ranching, and really anything that has to do with the outdoors.

 But it’s not all trucks on Montana roads.
 “In larger cities like Billings and Bozeman, you will see more cars and import brands”, says Mike Satterfield, an automotive writer who runs the site The Gentleman Racer and has taken road trips through Montana, including one in a Fiat 500.